systechafrica/developers-knowledgebase/src/database-setup/postgres-guide.md

     | USER     |  reserved |reserved  | reserved  | reserved|**
     +----------+-----------+----------+-----------+---------+

-3 To difference between Dto and Entity its good practice to use Entity in the end of the name of your Entity for example UserEntity
+3. The difference between Dto and Entity, its good practice to use Entity in the end of the name of your Entity for example UserEntity

-# IMPORTANT LINKS
+## Important Links

 https://www.postgresqltutorial.com/
 [https://postgrescheatsheet.com/#/tables](https://postgrescheatsheet.com/#/tables)